 Bend over and touch your toes!
-When we were kids, we did it with ease.
-But as we age, many of us find that bending over – and straightening back up again – becomes increasingly difficult and may even cause pain.
-Chiropractic can help many people improve their range of motion and flexibility and can also alleviate pain associated with bending over.
+When we were kids, we did it with ease, but as we age, many of us find that bending over – and straightening back up again – becomes increasingly difficult and may even cause pain.
+Chiropractic can help many people improve their range of motion, flexibility and can also alleviate lower back pain associated with bending over.
 And, if you don’t yet have pain but are starting to notice that you can’t touch your toes as easily as you once could, chiropractic can also help you avoid spinal problems in the future.

-Which of the following statements do you relate to?
+Which of the following 'difficulty bending' statements do you relate to?

 A. I can bend over without bending my knees and place my palms flat on the floor without difficulty or pain.

 B. I can bend over without bending my knees and touch my toes without difficulty or pain.

 C. I can bend over, but to touch my toes I have to bend my knees.
 It’s a bit of a struggle.

 D. I can bend forward a little but I cannot touch my toes at all or at least not without pain.